What Is a Good Credit Score? Understanding Credit Score Ranges and Why They Are Important

 Effect of Credit Score on 30-Year Fixed Mortgage Rates

-The score ranges and interest rates below come directly from the MyFICO website.
+The score ranges and interest rates below come directly from the MyFICO website in 2022.
 There are three examples given for credit score ranges and interest rates, one is for auto loans, and the other compares credit score and interest rate ranges for 15 and 30-year mortgages.

 The example below is from the 30-year fixed mortgage at $300,000: